 - Enable centralized and unified administration to help your IT staff work as effectively and securely as possible

 BeyondTrust supports you with over 30 years of innovation in server privilege management, and the most complete PAM platform.
-With BeyondTrust, you can mature privileged access security controls across your entire IT estate at the pace that works for you.
+With BeyondTrust, you can mature privileged access security controls across your entire IT estate at the pace whichworks for you.

 - Active Directory Bridge, for extending Microsoft Active Directory authentication to Unix and Linux systems, for single sign on and Group Policy configuration.

-- Password Safe, for discovering, auditing, and monitoring privileged accounts of all types, such as root accounts, SSH keys, local administrator, to name a few.
+- Password Safe, for discovering, auditing, and monitoring privileged accounts, credentials, and secrets of all types, such as root accounts, SSH keys, local administrator, DevOps tools, to name a few.

 Karl Lankford, Director, Solutions Engineering